funnybunnyofdoom/Vintage-Story-Mods/README.md

         Simple trader addition that sells animals

 -Legendary Mobs: [Funnybunnyofdoom]
 	Giant versions of mobs, and legendary versions of other resources.
 Will Spawn in shrines randomly generated around the world.
 Legendary bloom smiths to legendary ingot, then into legendary items.
+Working on projectiles and fat qenching